me-viper/OpaDotNet/docs/articles/migration.md

 using var engine = OpaEvaluatorFactory.CreateFromBundle(policyStream);
 ```

-You might also want to check out new [alternative](https://github.com/me-viper/OpaDotNet.Compilation/tree/main/src/OpaDotNet.Compilation.Interop) to be Cli compiler.
+You might also want to check out new [alternative](https://github.com/me-viper/OpaDotNet.Compilation/tree/main/src/OpaDotNet.Compilation.Interop) to the Cli compiler.